 For more information, contact [email protected]

 You may register up until the day before the program.
 You will be sent an online student information form prior to the start of the program which will help us understand your background and assign you to the appropriate groups based on location and background.

 The title of the certification is "Practitioner of MindBody Therapy".
 Please note that the title of the word “Therapist” is often reserved for a licensed individual.

 You’ll receive a certificate of completion from Embodied Philosophy.

 Information on Continuing Education Credit for Health Professionals

-• CE credits for psychologists are provided by the Spiritual Competency Resource Center (SCRC), which is co-sponsoring this program.
-The Spiritual Competency Resource Center is approved by the American Psychological Association to sponsor continuing education for psychologists.
-The Spiritual Competency Resource Center maintains responsibility for this program and its content.
+• CE credits for psychologists are provided by the Spiritual Competency Academy (SCA) which is co-sponsoring this program.
+The Spiritual Competency Academy is approved by the American Psychological Association to sponsor continuing education for psychologists.
+SCA maintains responsibility for this program and its content.

-•The California Board of Behavioral Sciences accepts CE credits for LCSW, LPCC, LEP, and LMFT license renewal for programs offered by approved sponsors of CE by the American Psychological Association. • LCSWs, MFTs, and other mental health professionals from states other than California need to check with their state licensing board as to whether or not they accept programs offered by approved sponsors of CE by the American Psychological Association.
+•The California Board of Behavioral Sciences accepts CE credits for LCSW, LPCC, LEP, and LMFT license renewal for programs offered by approved sponsors of CE by the American Psychological Association. • LCSW, LPCC, LEP, and LMFTs, and other mental health professionals from states other than California need to check with their state licensing board as to whether or not they accept programs offered by approved sponsors of CE by the American Psychological Association.

-•SCRC is approved by the California Board of Registered Nursing (BRN Provider CEP16887) for licensed nurses in California.
+•SCA is approved by the California Board of Registered Nursing (BRN Provider CEP16887) for licensed nurses in California.
 RNs must retain this document for 4 years after the course concludes.
 SCA is an approved CE provider for National Board Certified Health and Wellness Coaches (CEP Number 100196).